martindocs-javascript/launch-countdown-timer/README.md

 # Launch Countdown Timer, Solution

-This is a solution to the [Launch countdown timer challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-/hub/launch-countdown-timer-B1CJKq14c).
+Immerse yourself in a dynamic countdown timer designed to elevate your anticipation.

 ## Features
 - See hover states for all interactive elements on the page
 - See a live countdown timer that ticks down every second
 - **Bonus**: When a number changes, make the card flip from the middle

 ## Installation